 The menus are developed based on the recommendation from Health Canada’s Food Guide.
 York Region Public Health Nutrition Services have reviewed our menus to ensure they meet the needs of our young children.
 Fresh fruit and water is available at all times.
 Please refer to the Nutrition tab on the home page for the most current menus and information on nutrition.

-The Executive Director, all educators, volunteers and students must provide proof of medical requirements according to the local health authority, i.e. TB tests, rubella immunization, tetanus etc.
+The Supervisor, all educators, volunteers and students must provide proof of medical requirements according to the local health authority, i.e. TB tests, rubella immunization, tetanus, COVID, etc.

 At Little Miracles Child Care & Early Learning Centre we believe that children deserve to be surrounded by knowledgeable and qualified educators.
 Adults, like children, deserve to have the opportunities to further their knowledge, understanding and expand on their career aspirations.
 We promote and supports each educator’s continuous professional learning (CPL) by encouraging them to attend workshops, seminars or take courses.